Wood: Knots

 Knots do not necessarily influence the stiffness of structural timber; this will depend on the size and location.
 Stiffness and elastic strength are more dependent upon the sound wood than upon localized defects.
 The breaking strength is very susceptible to defects.
 Sound knots do not weaken wood when subject to compression parallel to the grain.

 In some decorative applications, wood with knots may be desirable to add visual interest.
 In applications where wood is painted, such as skirting boards, fascia boards, door frames and furniture, resins present in the timber may continue to 'bleed' through to the surface of a knot for months or even years after manufacture and show as a yellow or brownish stain.
-A knot primer paint or solution (knotting), correctly applied during preparation, may do much to reduce this problem but it is difficult to control completely, especially when using mass-produced kiln-dried timber stocks.
+A knot primer paint or solution (knotting), correctly applied during preparation, may do much to reduce this problem, but it is difficult to control completely, especially in mass-produced kiln-dried timber stocks.